 - Initially, no response other than "the board will consider and welcomes input from its shareholders." - Assemble team; inform directors. - Call special board meeting to meet with team and consider the communication. - Determine board's response and whether to meet with activist.
 Even in public situations, consider pursuing disciplined engagement with the activist.
 Failure to meet may also be viewed negatively by institutional investors.
-Recognize that the activist may mischaracterize what occurs in meetings. - Avoid mixed messages and preserve the credibility of the board and management. - Continuously gauge whether the best outcome is to agree upon board representation and/or strategic business or other change in order to avoid (or resolve) a proxy fight. - Be prepared and willing to defend vigorously. - Engage with other shareholders, not only the activist, to take investor temperature, solicit feedback and assess whether actions may (should) be taken by the company to secure support (if an activist identifies a legitimate issue, the company may propose its own plan for resolving any shortcomings that is distinct from the activist's solutions). - Appreciate that the public dialogue is often asymmetrical; activists may make personal attacks and use aggressive language, but the company should not respond in kind. - Remain focused on the business; activist approaches can be very distracting, but continued strong performance, though not an absolute defense, is one of the best defenses.
+Recognize that the activist may mischaracterize what occurs in meetings. - If the activist includes a demand e.g., replace the Chair or CEO that the board finds unacceptable or non-negotiable, it may be advisable to make the board's position on that item clear earlier rather than later, even if there is willingness to consider and negotiate other aspects of the activist's platform. - Avoid mixed messages and preserve the credibility of the board and management. - Continuously gauge whether the best outcome is to agree upon board change and/or strategic, business or other action in order to avoid (or resolve) a proxy fight. - Be prepared and willing to defend vigorously. - Recognize that a proxy fight will entail a meaningful time commitment from both management and directors, and work in advance to coordinate availability for key meetings with shareholders and proxy advisory firms. - Engage with other shareholders, not only the activist, to take investor temperature, solicit feedback and assess whether actions may (should) be taken by the company to secure support (if an activist identifies a legitimate issue, the company may propose its own plan for resolving any shortcomings that is distinct from the activist's solutions).

+- Appreciate that the public dialogue is often asymmetrical; activists may make personal attacks and use aggressive language, but the company should not respond in kind. - Remain focused on the business; activist approaches can be very distracting, but strong business performance, though not an absolute defense, is one of the best defenses.
 When business challenges inevitably arise, act in a manner that preserves and builds credibility with shareholders.
 Maintain the confidence and morale of employees, partners and constituencies. - A significant number of major institutional investors are increasingly skeptical of activists and activist platforms even as they closely scrutinize targeted companies as well.
 Investors can be persuaded not to blindly follow the recommendations of ISS in support of a dissident's proxy solicitation.
 When presented with a well-articulated and compelling plan for the long-term success of a company, investors are able to cut through the cacophony of short-sighted gains promised by activists touting short-term strategies.
 As a result, when a company's management and directors work together to clearly present a compelling long-term strategy for value creation, investors will listen.

-Martin Lipton Steven A. Rosenblum Karessa L. Cain Sabastian V. Niles Sara J. Lewis
+Martin Lipton Steven A. Rosenblum Karessa L. Cain Sabastian V. Niles